 Grinding Coffee for Espresso

 The grind size for making espresso is usually very fine, and may need to be adjusted for particular espresso machines (espresso coffee makers).
 The grind is actually key to an espresso - too fine of a grind and the coffee becomes overextracted or doesn't pull properly.
 Too coarse of a grind and the espresso is underextracted and watery.

 Any good coffee roaster will know what grind to supply for your equipment, though some equipment comes with built in a built in grinder which is ideal.
 As coffee (and therefore espresso) is best freshly ground, you want to purchase whole beans and grind it just before brewing.

 For steam-driven espresso machines the grind should be extremely fine because the machine doesn't have as much pressure to push the water through the tamped coffee grounds as a pump-driven espresso machine, which can handle a slightly coarser grind.

 If you aren't sure which time of espresso machine (espresso maker) you have, here is a tip: if you put water into the top of your machine and then screw a lid down onto it, then you probably have a steam-driven espresso machine.

-For more espresso tips see our detailed coffee flavor profiles of Gourmet Coffees and instructions on preparing gourmet Espresso Drink Recipes.
-For step-by-step instructions see Pulling A Perfect Espresso Shot as well as Barista Guide to Perfect Lattes and Cappuccinos.
+For more espresso tips see our detailed coffee flavor profiles of gourmet coffee and instructions on preparing gourmet Espresso Drink Recipes.
+For step-by-step instructions see Pulling A Perfect Espresso Shot as well as How to make a Latte.

-For smart tips on brewing the perfect cup of coffee see our section on Coffee Brewing, and detailed definitions of espresso and coffee terminology can be found in the Coffee and Espresso Glossary.
-Also check out the World’s Best History of Coffee.
+For smart tips on brewing the perfect cup of coffee see our section on coffee brewing, and detailed definitions of espresso and coffee terminology can be found in the Coffee Terms.
+Also check out the World's Best History of Coffee.